 The final football game of the year always brings with it a reason to celebrate with some friends and family.
 Regardless of how many people you’re watching with having games around the game always make things better.
 Here are some ways to spice of your football party:

-Commercial Bingo: ThriftyJinx.com has created some free, printable Super Bowl bingo cards where you get to cross off a square when you see certain companies’ Super Bowl commercials.
+Commercial Bingo: FanDuel.com has put together all of the resources needed to create free, printable Super Bowl bingo cards where you get to cross off a square when you see certain companies’ Super Bowl commercials.
+Here is another great resource for this and more party tips I found.
 The Super Bowl commercials are half the fun of the game and this will keep your guests watching.

 Football Trivia: Who is the expert at your party?
 Test your guests’ expertise on past title games.
 The great thing about this game is that even those who are not experts can play.
 Put together teams.
 Hang up old newspaper articles, magazine pictures, clippings, and Internet articles.
 Laminate pictures of past and present football players to be used as placemats.
 Use the articles and pictures as part of your party décor and create a list of Trivia questions from these decorations.
 Here’s a printable trivia game ready to go that I found online.